What Happened to Joe?

 Waiting for Justice

-We are grateful that the Calvert County, MD detectives were able to quickly find and arrest Holbrook, and that he has been charged with 1st degree murder and will be brought to trial for his heinous crimes.
+We are grateful that the Calvert County, MD detectives were able to quickly find and arrest Holbrook, and that he was ultimately found guilty for his heinous crimes.
+During the trial to convict Holbrook, Joe's ex wife invoked her Fifth Amendment right declining to answer any questions or provide testimony about the case.

-We believe that this story needs to stay alive and be told, both because shining a light on these tragic events can bring the truth and resolution for those who loved Joe, but also because this experience is one that almost all victims of such crimes must endure.
-Too many questions still exist.
+We believe that Joe's story needs to be told, both because shining a light on these tragic events can bring the truth and resolution for those who loved Joe, but also because this experience is one that almost all victims of such crimes must endure.
+Despite Holbrook's conviction, too many questions still exist.
 Only with the help of (and hope from) others will we find the answers.
 We need Justice for Joe Shymanski.

 What We Know About the Crime